David Tennant: 2016–2023

 In February 2016, Tennant began filming Mad to Be Normal (previously titled Metanoia), a biopic of the Scottish psychiatrist R. D. Laing.
 The film premiered a year later at the Glasgow Film Festival.
 In 2017, Tennant appeared in writer/director Daisy Aitkens' first feature film, You, Me and Him.
 The film was co-produced by Tennant's wife, Georgia.
 Between March and June of that year Tennant appeared in Patrick Marber's Don Juan in Soho at the Wyndham's Theatre.
 He also became the voice of Scrooge McDuck for Disney XD's DuckTales reboot, replacing the character's longtime voice actor Alan Young, who died in May 2016.

 Tennant played villain Cale Erendreich in the thriller film Bad Samaritan (2018), written by Brandon Boyce and directed by Dean Devlin.
-Tennant also plays Crowley in the series Good Omens, the first season of which was released on Amazon Prime Video on 31 May 2019 and on BBC Two on 15 January 2020.
+Tennant plays Crowley in the series Good Omens, the first season of which was released on Amazon Prime Video on 31 May 2019 and on BBC Two on 15 January 2020.
 In February 2019, Tennant launched his own podcast, titled David Tennant Does a Podcast With...
 The podcast's episodes have featured Olivia Colman, Whoopi Goldberg, Jodie Whittaker, Ian McKellen, Jon Hamm, Gordon Brown, Jennifer Garner, Catherine Tate, Krysten Ritter, James Corden, Samantha Bee, Tina Fey, and Michael Sheen.

-Tennant starred as a doctor suspected of murdering his family in Deadwater Fell, a Scottish true crime miniseries, which premiered in January 2020 on Channel 4.
+Tennant starred as a doctor suspected of murdering his family in Deadwater Fell, a Scottish miniseries, which premiered in January 2020 on Channel 4.
 He also received his first credit as an executive producer for the series.
-In September 2020, he portrayed Scottish serial killer Dennis Nilsen in Des, a three-part miniseries on ITV.
+In September 2020, he portrayed Scottish serial killer Dennis Nilsen in Des, a three-part true crime miniseries on ITV.
 For his performance, he won the International Emmy Award for Best Actor.

 From 2020 to 2022 he starred and produced three seasons of the TV series Staged, with Michael Sheen.
-In September 2022, Tennant starred as Reverend Harry Watling in BBC1's Inside Man, which was written by Steven Moffat.
-The series premiered on 26 September 2022 to mixed reviews from viewers and critics alike.
-In December 2022, Tennant starred as Alexander Litvinenko in the ITV1 dramatisation Litvinenko.
-The drama was based on the 10-year fight of Marina Litvinenko and the London police force as they work to prove the guilt and release the names of those responsible for the 2006 poisoning of Litvinenko.
+In 2021, he played the leading role of Phileas Fogg in an adaptation of Around the World in 80 Days, broadcast on the BBC, PBS, France 2, ZDF and RAI.